 There are several ways to tag by the hostname:

-The Hostname Contains, Does Not Contain, Matches (Regex), Does Not Match (Regex).
-The easiest is “Hostname Contains”.
-I just enter “HERN” in the space below the “Host Name” and “Contains” dropdowns and if the asset has the letters “HERN” together anywhere in the hostname it will match and assign it to the Herndon location (choosing of the location happens in the section on “Choose Tags to Apply”).
+These hostnames include Contains, Does Not Contain, Matches (Regex), and Does Not Match (Regex).
+The easiest is “Hostname Contains.”
+I just enter “HERN” in the space below the “Host Name” and “Contains” dropdowns, and if the asset has the letters “HERN” together anywhere in the hostname, it will match and assign it to the Herndon location.
+(Selecting the location happens in the section on “Choose Tags to Apply.”)

 Tagging by IP-Address

 Tagging by the IP-Address range is straightforward.
-There are a few options for how you might setup that range though:
+There is a few options for how you might set up that range though: